wabubby/Econ-Obsidian/CIE 3M1a/Economic Goals.md

 - **Economic Efficiency** - achieving maximum util from employment of an economy’s scarce resources.
 Greater economic efficiency is correlated with the wealth of citizen stakeholders.

-- **Income Equity** - total output is distributed fairly - “fair” is subjective.
+- [[Income Equality]] - total output is distributed fairly - “fair” is subjective.
 Huge wealth gaps are an inefficient use of resources and generally unethical.

 - **Price Stability** - the minimization of [[Inflation]].